Sprint announces the availability of a 4G “hot spot the size of the

 scores.
 For more information, visit www.sprint.com.

-claims based on download speeds only.
+highest 4G speeds (average only).
 Actual speeds may vary.
-4G
+4G currently

 for Sprint 4G coverage/device info.